Al-Essander/Alex-s-Blender-Essentials/README.md

 ## Installation

-1. Download the latest release ZIP file: https://github.com/Al-Essander/Blender_Mirror_Half-Cubes/releases/tag/
+1. Download the latest release [ZIP file](https://github.com/Al-Essander/Blender_Mirror_Half-Cubes/releases)
 2. In Blender, go to `Edit > Preferences > Add-ons`
 3. Click `Install...` and select the ZIP file
 4. Enable the addon by checking the checkbox